This post may contain affiliate links. Read my disclosure policy.

 Make the no-churn ice cream base.
 In a large bowl, whip the heavy cream and mint extract (and green food coloring) to soft peaks.
 Pour the sweetened condensed milk into the whipped cream and gently fold until evenly distributed.

 Add the chocolate and freeze.
 Then gently fold in the chopped chocolate.
 Transfer the ice cream base to a freezer-safe container and freeze until firm, at least 4 to 6 hours.

 Tips for Success

-- The colder everything is, the easier it will whip up without over-beating.
+- Keep it cold.
+The colder everything is, the easier it will whip up without over-beating.
 Besides have well-chilled heavy cream, I recommend putting your bowl in the fridge or freezer for a short time before making the ice cream.

 - Tip the bowl up at an angle.

 - Turn your spatula sideways and draw it straight through the middle of the bowl.

 - At the bottom, turn it and scoop up some of the mixture, folding it over the middle.

 - Repeat until it is well mixed, though it is fine to leave a few small streaks of sweetened condensed milk.